Investors Watch-list: American Electric Power Company (AEP)

-American Electric Power Company (AEP) observed an average volume with 2.38M shares and exchanged 807575 shares on hands in most recent trading session.
-The stock acknowledged active focus on shares in the Thursday trading session.
-AEP disclosed a change of 0.04% and its listed share value at $93.88 in the recent trade transaction.
+American Electric Power Company (AEP) disclosed a change of -0.17% and its listed share value at $94.03 in the last trade transaction.
 This company belong to USA Country and part of Utilities sector.
-It has a market capitalization of $45.92B.
+AEP exchanged 1468160 shares on hands in most recent trading session and observed an average volume with 2.33M shares.
+The stock acknowledged active focus on shares in the Monday trading session.
+It has a market capitalization of $.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

+A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
+It is highly popular among traders, mostly because of its simplicity.
+It works best in a trending environment.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is positive from its 20 days moving average with 1.49% and trading from 50 days moving average with 1.95%.
+The stock price is performing along positive drift from its 200 days moving average with 5.11%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+The charting software plots the moving average as a line directly into the price chart.

+Currently Relative Strength Index (RSI-14) reading of stock is 56.78.
+RSI reading varies between 0 and 100.
+Speed and change of stock price movement is measured by the RSI momentum oscillator.
+J. Welles Wilder developed Relative Strength Index (RSI) that is used most commonly as momentum indicator.
+Commonly when RSI goes below 30 then stock is overload and stock is overbought when it goes above 70.
+30 to 70 are considered a normal reading of a stock.
+General trend, finding deviations and failure swings can be detected by using RSI.

 PERFORMANCE REVIEW: